 The mapping enabled local residents to record their ideas and perceptions of their surroundings, propose improvements to public spaces, and identify key resources and valued spaces and places within the community.
 Individually, participants developed skills in using information and communication technologies.

 Together, MfC and residents developed an online Community Map .
 Some of the benefits were:

 - The map provided a unique way to work with people newly arrived in the UK to record their experiences and perceptions – this offered agencies and others a chance to understand and learn from these new residents;

 - Mapping local events, training and volunteering opportunities provided an opportunity to improve integration into society;

 - By engaging the wider community to put forward ideas for projects to improve shared spaces, residents acquired the potential to develop shared common goals, create new links and form new social networks;

-- Those involved will learned IT, communication and mapping skills and could to enable their friends and families to use the system as well.
+- Those involved learned IT, communication and mapping skills that would enable their friends and families to use the system as well.

 An EU project which aims to understand the lack of participation amongst adults, in formal consultations within deprived neighbourhoods.
 The project aims to understand the reasons for such lack for participation and which tools and strategies could be developed to change it.